Hello! I'm KesiWorld Traveller & Professional Blogger

 According to 27 Travel BloggersThis article may contain affiliate links.
 This means that if you make a purchase after clicking on the link, I may receive a small commission.
 What happens when you survey 27 travel bloggers and ask them to name their favorite hidden...

 This article may contain affiliate links.
-This means that if you make a purchase after clicking on the link, I may receive a small commission.Best Travel Backpacks with Wheels - Introduction In the backpacking community, having a suitcase with wheels is a faux pas....
+This means that if you make a purchase after clicking on the link, I may receive a small commission, which helps me run this blog.Best Travel Backpacks with Wheels - Introduction In the backpacking community, having a suitcase...

 My favorite part about backpacking is meeting new people and learning their stories.
 "Local Lingo" is a part of my site that interviews individuals from all over the world who have made an impact on me.
 Not everyone gets the chance to interact with locals while they...